-Don’t forget to grab your carpet tape- it is actually very important and don’t be shy with it!
-(I’d recommend buying at least 2-3 of these but maybe more depending on the size of your stairs!)
+Don’t forget to grab your carpet tape– it is actually very important and don’t be shy with it!
+I recommend getting at least 30 yards.
+If you have leftover, carpet tape always comes in handy for area rugs!

 Looking back, I wish I had used a little more… I would have put a long piece right at the edge of the rug (along the quarter round) instead of just up the riser.